 More walking tours from Tbilisi Free Walking Tours:

-• ‘Tbilisi Free Walking Tour‘ — Every day, twice a day, free!
+• ‘Tbilisi Free Walking Tour‘ — Every day, twice a day (high season); once daily at 12pm (low season), free!

-• ‘Georgian Wine Experience‘ — Mondays, Wednesdays & Fridays, from 45 GEL per person
+• ‘Georgian Wine Experience‘ — Mondays, Wednesdays & Fridays, 65 GEL per person

 • ‘Tbilisi Food Tour‘ — Tuesdays, Thursdays & Saturdays, from 90 GEL per person

-• ‘Soviet Tour of Tbilisi‘ — Tuesdays, Thursdays & Saturdays, 45 GEL per person
+• ‘Soviet Tour of Tbilisi‘ — Mondays, Wednesdays & Fridays, 45 GEL per person

 ‘Backstreets of Tbilisi’ — Fabrika Hostel x Tbilisi Free Walking Tours